ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Abort` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close`.

 CloseGroup:
-: Calling `CloseGroup` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on all UDP Multicast Receive  Connections within a group.
+: Calling `CloseGroup` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.

 AbortGroup:
-: Calling `AbortGroup` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on all UDP Multicast Receive  Connections within a group.
+: Calling `AbortGroup` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.

 ## SCTP